-Fourth quarter part-time rotation opportunities include: Child Center Residential Program, Adolescent Center of OCD and Anxiety, Eating Disorder Center, Focus Adolescent and Adult Residential Programs.
+Fourth quarter part-time rotation opportunities include: Child Center, Adolescent Center for OCD and Anxiety, Eating Disorder Center, and the FOCUS Adolescent and Adult Mood Disorders residential programs.

-Child & Adolescent Intensive Outpatient Program (IOP) and Partial Hospitalization Program (PHP) Internship Track
+Child and Adolescent Day Treatment and Partial Hospitalization Program Internship Track

-The day treatment and PHP staff offer a comprehensive treatment approach that helps children understand and manage their behaviors.
+The Child and Adolescent Day Treatment (CADT) and Partial Hospitalization Program (PHP) staff offer a comprehensive treatment approach that helps children understand and manage their behaviors.
 Our experienced team works closely with the family, school and primary care providers to coordinate a treatment plan the meets each child's needs and maximizes their outcomes.

-The program provides coordinated treatment services in a safe and structured setting five days per week, for CADT in either morning (8:00 a.m. - 11:00 a.m.) or afternoon (1:00 p.m. - 4:00 p.m.) sessions for children and adolescents ages 5 to 18 at the Milwaukee campus.
-The PHP program also meets five days a week (8:30am to 2:30pm) and services adolescents ages 12 to 18 at the Milwaukee campus.
+The program provides coordinated treatment services in a safe and structured setting five days per week, for CADT in either morning (8:00-11:00 am) or afternoon (1:00-4:00 pm) sessions for children and adolescents ages 10 to 18 at the Milwaukee campus.
+The PHP program also meets five days a week (8:00 am to 2:00 pm) and services children and adolescents at the Milwaukee campus.
 All patients receive individual, group, family and experiential therapy and psychiatric consultation.
 In addition to age-specific general mental health groups, specialized groups are offered for children and teens who present with externalizing behaviors or internalizing behaviors.
 All groups incorporate a trauma informed care model.
-See Sample Schedule on the next page.
+See sample schedules below: